petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

    figures, tables,
    and of course the research article.
-   For very large artifacts like datasets, uniquely identifiable pointers can be included in the project.
+   For very large artifacts like datasets, uniquely identifiable pointers can be included in the project to reference remote storage.
 2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its _pipeline_ (the thing that runs with the single button).